 In addition to his pastoral work at St. Paul’s, Fr.
 Andrew is the author of Orthodoxy and Heterodoxy: Exploring Belief Systems Through the Lens of the Ancient Christian Faith from Ancient Faith Publishing (formerly Conciliar Press) (2011).
 He also is a founder and serves on the Board of Directors of the Society for Orthodox Christian History in the Americas (SOCHA), as well as being one of the founding administrators of the OrthodoxWiki website, where he authored or made major editorial contributions to more than 250 articles.
 Fr.
 Andrew is the author of the Roads From Emmaus weblog, the Orthodoxy and Heterodoxy podcast, and the Roads From Emmaus podcast (both on Ancient Faith Radio), and he serves as editor-in-chief of the Orthodoxy and Heterodoxy weblog.
 He additionally serves as a member of the Antiochian Archdiocese’s Committee on Liturgics, and was elected in 2013 as President of the Lehigh Valley Orthodox Clergy Brotherhood.

 Fr.
-Andrew has delivered public lectures on comparative theology, evangelism, ecology and Church history, as well as on other topics pertaining to Orthodox Christian spiritual life, at various parishes in North America as well as at Cornell University, Princeton Theological Seminary, St. Tikhon’s Orthodox Theological Seminary, the Antiochian Village, Penn State University, Lehigh University, Bucknell University, Eastern University and Muhlenberg College.
+Andrew has delivered public lectures on comparative theology, evangelism, ecology and Church history, as well as on other topics pertaining to Orthodox Christian spiritual life, at various parishes in North America as well as at Cornell University, Princeton Theological Seminary, St. Tikhon’s Orthodox Theological Seminary, the Antiochian Village, Penn State University, Lehigh University, Bucknell University, Eastern University, Grove City College and Muhlenberg College.
 He has also given talks for the Antiochian Archdiocese’s Department of Christian Education and for the Orthodox Church in America’s Diocese of New York and New Jersey.